Codex Council 1.0 — review, forge, decide

 Codex Council

-• 6 reviewers
+• Up to 6 reviewers

-• Cost estimate first
+• Local estimate first

 • Browser evidence

-• No outside APIs
+• No outside model APIs

 The idea